pts/pts-svr3as-linux/README.md

-# pts-svr3as-linux: binary port of SVR3 (SysV Release 3) assembler and linker to Linux
+# pts-svr3as-linux: binary port of SVR3 (SysV Release 3) and SunOS 4 assembler and linker to Linux

-pts-svr3as-linux contains binary ports of multiple versions of the SVR3 (SysV Release 3, AT&T Unix System V Release 3) assembler and linker to Linux.
+pts-svr3as-linux contains binary ports of multiple versions of the SVR3 (SysV Release 3, AT&T Unix System V Release 3) and SunOS (4.01 and 4.02) assembler and linker to Linux.
 The resulting ELF-32 program files run on Linux i386 and Linux amd64 without emulation, and generate SVR3 COFF i386 object and executable files.
 The pts-svr3as-linux repository doesn't contain any (copyrighted) code from AT&T: you have to provide the SVR3 i386 executable program files, and pts-svr3as-linux converts them to Linux i386 executables.

 Patches are provided for the following versions:

-* 1987-10-28: assembler ported, linker not
+* SVR3 1987-10-28: assembler ported, linker not ported
-* 1988-05-27: assembler ported, linker not
+* SVR3 1988-05-27: assembler ported, linker not ported
-* 1989-10-03: assembler ported, linker not
+* SVR3 1989-10-03: assembler ported, linker not ported
+* SunOS 4.01 1988-11-16: assembler not ported, linker not ported
+* SunOS 4.02 1989-07-17: assembler same as in SunOS 4.01, linker not ported

 ## Building it